 - students in Year 12 studying in the ATAR or IB Diploma pathway, who will be allocated a fixed lesson time during a scheduled study period or outside of regular class time

 Music lesson times are set and published well in advance.
-We expect that all boys (and parents, for Junior School students) will monitor the lesson timetable and be prepared for lessons accordingly.
+We expect that all boys (and parents, for Junior School students) will monitor their timetables (available through SEQTA Learn or SEQTA Engage) and be prepared for lessons accordingly.
 Changes to lesson times may be requested by students in advance, in the following cases:

 - when a lesson time clashes with an academic course assessment